 Your Vendors: If your business does not have an in-house designer, brand guidelines allow you to easily communicate your needs to vendors.
 For instance, if you need to hire a printer to design company t-shirts, they can make sure it is brand-compliant by referencing the brand guidelines.

 Your Investors: If your company is small, or just starting up, a well-executed brand demonstrates to potential investors that you are detail-oriented and serious about your endeavour.

 Your Customers: If your advertising looks disorganized, or if the messaging from your store clerks are incongruous, then you are likely to lose the confidence of potential customers.
 As we mentioned earlier, today’s consumers are particularly concerned about company values.
 To accidentally contradict these stated values publicly could have quite a negative impact.

 Your Company: If you have a large company, brand guidelines help your employees to deliver a consistent customer experience across cities or countries – a unified front to the world.
 This includes every aspect of the business, from packaging to customer service.
 Brand guidelines are also a useful record of why certain decisions were made and this rationale can provide a useful context for making future decisions about your company.

 (As much as I adore Fabricland, branding for their social media channels is not the most dependable.
 The resulting mix of icons and lack of naming conventions can be confusing for customers trying to find the nearest legitimate location.)

 (In comparison, National Geographic’s brand guidelines allow for individuality but within a logical framework.
 The result is a strong visual presence.)

 Brand guidelines can be so much more than a few swatches of colour and a logo.
 While this is not a complete list, we hope that we have communicated the value of brand guidelines and provided a good foundation from which to start.
-If you have any questions or have a favourite brand identity you’d like to share, let us know in the comments!
+If you have any questions or have a favourite brand identity you’d like to share, let us know in the comments, or contact us today!